aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/advanced-operations/attachments/_index.md

 type: docs
 weight: 120
 url: /nodejs-cpp/attachments/
-description: Use Node.js PDF toolkit to access, add and remove attachments in PDF files.
+description: Use in the Node.js environment to access, add and remove attachments in PDF files.
 Complete guide with Node.js code samples.
 lastmod: "2023-09-17"
 sitemap:
     changefreq: "weekly"